aws-samples/amazon-ivs-basic-web-sample/README.md

 Shows how to instantiate multiple Amazon IVS players simultaneously.

 **Minimal Player Setup**
-Shows the a minimal way to implement the Amazon IVS Web PlayerSDK.
+Shows a minimal way to implement the Amazon IVS PlayerSDK.

 **Video.js Integration**
 Shows how to use the Amazon IVS PlayerSDK with [Video.js](https://videojs.com/).